dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[Work_with_a_single_navigation_1](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=Work_with_a_single_navigation_1)]

-Navigations can also be collections of related entities when used for the "many" sides of one-to-many and man=y-to-many relationships.
+Navigations can also be collections of related entities when used for the "many" sides of one-to-many and many-to-many relationships.
 The <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601.Collection%2A> methods are used to access collection navigations.
 For example:

 <!--
         CollectionEntry<Blog, Post> collectionEntry1 = context.Entry(blog).Collection(e => e.Posts);